CANDELbio/conjtalk2023/presentation.md

 These were always real problems with the data!
 We kept them out of research!

 ^ We know we could have done more to handle/clean up spec based errors.
+^ But also, we often needed to have conversations around some of these, because the cleaning steps ^ or steps necessary eg to find where IDs got mangled, etc. are non-trivial and might require ^ other team members.

 ---